Tsuion/en/src/index.md

 actionLink: /about/
 features:
 - title: Notice
-  details: 2022.7.01 This site is open to the public
+  details: 2022.7.01 This site is open to the public.
 - title: Announce
   details: The English version does not provide a blog.
 footer: ©wowane 2022
 ---